 Lab stations are open to internal personnel, partners and guests to investigate how new and existing technologies can be effectively blended together for greater impact

 The STEAM Innovation Lab works closely with key partners to conduct short and long term research studies on ideas generated in the lab

 The International Society for Technology in Education (ISTE) creates and shares virtual workshops based on projects and ideas found being explored in the STEAM Innovation Lab

 Dr. Alex Young is the Associate Director for Science in the Heliophysics Science Division at NASA's Goddard Space Flight Center and the head of NASA Space Science Education Consortium (NSSEC).
 In this role, he is responsible for overseeing and coordinating education and public outreach in the Goddard Heliophyiscs Science Division as well as for the Heliophysics Division at NASA Headquarters.
 He led NASA national education and outreach activities for the August 2017 total solar eclipse.

-Troy Cline is the director of the NASA STEM Innovation Lab.
+Troy Cline is the director of the NASA STEAM Innovation Lab.
 He is responsible for all areas of lab design, development, and operation.
 He is also the Educational Technology Lead for NSSEC.

-Lani Sasser is a technology specialist supporting the NASA STEM Innovation Lab.
+Lani Sasser is a technology specialist supporting the NASA STEAM Innovation Lab.
 She specializes in Information Science, lab administration, and developmental logistics for the travel lab.